-The GDPR certificate is a voluntary, but it is not the first time when a regulator started any certification, report or recordkeeping voluntary and later made it compulsory.
+The GDPR certificate is a voluntary.
+And, it is not the first time when a regulator started any certification, report or recordkeeping voluntary and later made it compulsory.
 Moreover, if you find an approved certification scheme, which is sufficient for your processing activity and you consider it that will reflect your compliance with the GDPR.

 What are the practical implications?

-- Being a controller/processor, you can take Certification for your processing operations, and services.
+- First, being a controller/processor, you can take Certification for your processing operations, and services.

 - Certification is valid for three years, subject to periodic reviews.
 These independent reviews serve with an assurance that the Certification can be trusted.

-- Your customers can view your Certification in a public register of certificates issued by certification bodies.
+- Second, your customers can view your Certification in a public register of certificates issued by certification bodies.

-- Certification aids you to manifest compliance but does not abate your data protection liabilities.
+- Consequently, certification aids you to manifest compliance but does not abate your data protection liabilities.

-- When working with third parties, you may consider whether or not they contain a GDPR certificate for their processing operations, as part of meeting your due diligence requirements under the GDPR.
+- However, when working with third parties, you may consider whether or not they contain a GDPR certificate for their processing operations, as part of meeting your due diligence requirements under the GDPR.

 Seers is working closely with ICO and making necessary suggestions to make businesses and data protection professional life easy.